 Contact with live components of equipment powered by high-voltage current can be life-threatening.
 Also, bear in mind that moist components may conduct electricity although they possess insulating properties when dry.

-Some parts inside the pedestal and in the heating system inside the cabinet are live with hazardous voltage even when the terminal is switched OFF.
+Some parts inside the terminal's pedestal and in the heating system inside the cabinet are live with hazardous voltage even when the terminal is switched OFF.

-Before working on components that conduct high-voltage electricity:

-Turn OFF the power supply.
+Before working on components that conduct high-voltage electricity: Turn OFF the power supply.
 Unscrew or switch OFF the fuse if there is one.
 Make sure that the equipment is not exposed to moisture while you are working.
+Follow all applicable local worker safety regulations.